-The new trust is required to act as the legal title holder of the property and the SMSF has a beneficial interest in the property until the debt is satisfied, when the property can then be transferred into the name of the SMSF.
+The new trust is required to act as the legal title holder of the property and the SMSF has a beneficial interest in the property until any debt/mortgage is satisfied, when the property can then be transferred into the name of the SMSF.

 If multiple propertys are acquired, multiple trusts are required as each trust can own only one property but for tax purposes the SMSF is deemed to own the property.

 There can be potential adverse consequences for stamp duty and tax etc and, I AM NOT A LICENSED FINIANCIAL ADVISOR, and, there is more to it than set out here!
 Please seek independant advice.